wehrwein-research/border-legibility/README.md

 1. Create image list by running "/border-legibility/bing_maps/create_image_list.py" with the name of the scrape directory as the first command line argument.
 (Ex: $ python3 create_image_list.py global_scrape)

 2. Run model by running "/border-legibility/MODEL/siamese.py" with the name of your scrape directory as the first command-line argument.
+Results will be found in "/border-legibility/MODEL/contrastive/mix/res/final4.ckpt"

 #### Baselines: